mabartos/keycloak-adaptive-authn/adaptive/README.md

 ../mvnw exec:exec@start-server
 ```

+## Show example flow

+In order to see the execution of the authentication flow from the example realm `adaptive`, just access the url `http://localhost:8080/admin/adaptive/console/`.

 ## Integration with OpenAI
 In order to use the default OpenAI engine for risk scoring, create `.env` file in the working directory, or set following environment variables: